 Step 1: Search for seats with both airlines

-Sometimes, Singapore Airlines restricts partner access to award seats, so you should always check availability with the airlines separately to work out your flight options.
+Sometimes, Singapore Airlines restricts partner access to award seats, so you should always check availability with the airlines separately to see your options.

 You’ll need a KrisFlyer account to search on Singapore Airlines’ site.
 It’s free and easy to set up an account online and you’ll have instant access to the flight search engine.